 People will do whatever they will do… you have no control over it.
 You have only control over yourself.

-If you look at that through the lens of the Anna Karenina principle, the principle of the strait and narrow, you'll see that when you want to find yourself, everything seems to have the same relevancy score... you have a wide open field of good, and bad, and ugh ugly...
+If you look at that through the lens of the Anna Karenina principle, the principle of the strait and narrow, you’ll see that when you want to find yourself, everything seems to have the same relevancy score… you have a wide open field of the good, the bad, and the ugh to choose from.

 But if you look what happens when you choose characteristics of the person you are… as in committed to be, life becomes simple, and your brand spanking new self-image creates clarity.

 But before you can consider that, consider that you have ALREADY created your self image… as I said above.

 You can NEVER exceed your self image as long as it is in place.
 Your self image will give you the boundaries, like a ditch lets you go forward and backward, but not sideways, not up and not down… You are locked in.

 Unless you clearly recognize what words locked you in, you will never change your self image.

 Clarity and power… they always go hand in hand.